psazama/saltwater-intrusion-mapping/README.md

 # 🌊 Saltwater Intrusion Detection from Satellite Imagery

-This project detects and visualizes saltwater intrusion in coastal agricultural areas using Sentinel-2, Landsat-5, Landsat-7, and other publicly available remote sensing datasets.
-It leverages patchwise querying, in-memory mosaicking, and multi-band analysis for scalable processing of large geospatial regions.
-The NDWI (Normalized Difference Water Index) and other spectral indices are applied to identify water-inundated zones over time.
+This project provides a modular pipeline for detecting and visualizing saltwater intrusion in coastal agricultural regions.
+It combines remote sensing data, geospatial processing, and machine‑learning feature engineering to track changes in surface water and salinity over time.

+The core library retrieves imagery from multiple satellite missions, including Sentinel‑2 and the Landsat series, assembles mosaics for areas of interest, computes spectral indices, and applies heuristic rules to derive salinity indicators.
+Additional modules provide tools for trend analysis, salinity truth matching, and optional integration with orchestration frameworks.

 -----

 ## 🚀 Features

-  - Patch-based tiling of bounding boxes for scalable downloads and processing
-  - STAC-based querying of Sentinel-2 and Landsat-5/7 imagery from AWS Open Data
-  - Cloud-aware download skipping based on NaN proportion checks
-  - In-memory mosaicking of image patches (compressed GeoTIFF output)
-  - NDWI and custom index calculation to identify surface water and salinity indicators
+ - Remote‑sensing imagery retrieval - loads optical data from multiple missions and supports bounding‑box queries for scalable processing.
+ - Patch‑based mosaic construction - downloads small tiles around each observation point and stitches them into multi‑band GeoTIFF mosaics
+ - Index computation - calculates NDWI/MNDWI and other water proxies, turbidity and chlorophyll ratios, and salinity‑sensitive SWIR indices
-  - Heuristic salinity classification combining NDWI/MNDWI, turbidity, chlorophyll, and SWIR proxies
+ - Heuristic salinity classification - combines multiple indices into per‑pixel scores and qualitative salinity classes (fresh, brackish, saline)
-  - Support for multiband TIFF reading and georeferenced patch extraction
-  - Modular functions for salinity feature engineering and truth data extraction
-  - Tools to track downloaded scenes and support fault-tolerant re-runs
-  - Visualization support with Folium and Matplotlib
+ - Water mask and trend analysis - generates binary masks and models pixel‑level inundation frequency over time to highlight long‑term changes
+ - Modular Python API - separates reusable core functions (swmaps.core) from higher‑level orchestration (swmaps.pipeline) so you can integrate specific pieces into your own workflows
+ - Config‑driven workflows - run full workflows by supplying a simple TOML file that defines dates, location, mission, and other parameters.
+ - Optional advanced orchestration - includes Dagster definitions and a Kubernetes configuration for scaling out jobs in the cloud.

 -----

 ## 🗺️ Use Cases

-  - Monitoring farmland degradation due to saltwater intrusion
+- Monitoring farmland degradation caused by saltwater intrusion and sea‑level rise.
-  - Surface water change detection over time
+- Detecting changes in surface water and flooding over seasonal or multi‑year periods.
-  - Scalable pre-processing for Earth observation ML workflows
+- Pre‑processing satellite imagery for downstream machine‑learning tasks, such as classification or regression models in Earth observation.

 -----